 You'll be seated on the grass, so please also bring low-backed camping chairs, rugs and cushions to sit on.
 This open-air performance is designed to take place even in inclement weather and so we recommend that audiences come prepared for all eventualities of a British Summer!
 Therefore, dress appropriately and bring a torch just in case.
 Assistance dogs only please.

 In order for us to return to live events safely, we ask for your co-operation with any additional guidelines that may be in place at the time of the event.
-These can be viewed in full when booking, though please note that these may change in line with any government announcements.
+These can be viewed in full here and when booking, though please note that these may change in line with any government announcements.
 We will regularly review and update this information as required.

 At present, this event is being sold in accordance with current social distancing guidelines.
 Should government guidance on social distancing change prior to the performance date, we reserve the right to release additional tickets.
 All ticket holders will be informed should this take place.

 Please note that parking at Durlston Country Park is limited therefore, we encourage those who live locally to walk or cycle to the event.
 Subject to covid-19 guidance and should restrictions allow, please also consider car sharing as much as possible.
 Parking at Durlston is £2 - tickets should be purchased from the machine on arrival and displayed clearly in the vehicle.
 If you are a Blue Badge holder and require a disabled parking space you must reserve this ahead of the performance by contacting Durlston on 01929 424443.

 For all other visitors, please do consider parking in town and walking along the South West Coast path from Swanage to Durlston, using the Victorian Trail through the gardens at Durlston.
 The walk takes around 30 minutes and although it is up-hill it is a gentle incline and offers very stunning scenery.